hominsu/freegpt35/README.md

 ### Nginx Template

 Note that the token refresh api is exposed (`/api/refersh`), so it is necessary to use nginx to "hide" it.
 Here is an nginx conf template that you can refer to.
+More info about NGINX Docker setup you can check this post: [优雅地在 Docker 中使用 NGINX](https://homing.so/blog/nginx/how-to-use-nginx-elegantly-with-docker)

 ```nginx
 upstream freegpt35 {